-Blogger is owned by Google and is free.
-Its all inclusive nature gives you everything you need.
-Writers must trade control for convenience.
+Now owned by Google, Blogger is completely free.
+Its all-inclusive nature gives you everything you need.
+Yet, writers must trade control for convenience.

-Blogger focuses on blogging.
-There is little content management available.
-The biggest complaint about Blogger is that writer’s blogs quickly outgrow the platform.
+Blogger focuses on blogging (…duh); there is little content management capability build into the platform.
+Not surprisingly, the biggest complaint about Blogger is that it lacks features, causing writers to quickly outgrow the platform.

 Google sees Blogger as an afterthought.
 The customer service and support they offer is less than stellar.
 Any troubleshooting you might need will come from support forums or searching YouTube videos.

 Blogger is a platform that refuses to grow.
 Their only focus is blogging.
 Other sites allow you to promote your content using social media.